 In 2011 Polish board game publisher, Portal Games released a strategic “worker placement,” economic game that was themed around the cutthroat business world of high fashion and competitive fashion shows.
 Each player competes for recognition as the best fashion design company and putting out there some remarkable collections.

 Now, in 2019, after nearly a decade, Portal Games have gone about revising this classic for a stunning new and exciting third edition with all new artwork, components, tweaks and revised rulings by the means of a supportive Kickstarter community campaign.
-I have touched briefly on this in another article titled, ‘Wild West Board Games – Saloon Entertainment For All.’
+I have touched briefly on this in another article titled, Old West Board Games – Saloon Entertainment for All.

 Made to Measure

 Kickstarter is a global, supportive, community funding website that aims to help all manner of musicians, artists, film-makers, designers and other creators make their ideas and projects come to life and take shape.
 Since the launch of Kickstarter on 28 April 2009 it has racked up some impressive statistics.
 The likes of for example;